Academic Letter Grades

 When a course is graded pass/no pass, the faculty member must clearly explain this fact to the students at the beginning of the class.

-For performance comparison only, a grade of P (pass) is considered equivalent to a grade of C or higher in undergraduate courses and a grade of B or higher in graduate courses.
+For performance comparison only, a grade of P (pass) is considered equivalent to a minimum grade of C in undergraduate courses and a minimum grade of B in graduate courses.
 Pass/no pass grades are used to determine satisfactory academic progress for purposes of federal financial aid.
 However, P/NP grades do not carry grade points and are not used in GPA calculations.

 Grades submitted by the faculty, other than incomplete (I) or deferred (DF), are assumed to be final grades.
 A grade may not be changed unless a grading error, such as a mathematical miscalculation or inaccurate recording, has been made on the part of the faculty member.
 Corrections of grading errors must be made by the last class day of the next regular semester following the one in which the grade was originally assigned.
 A Change of Grade Form must be submitted to the Office of the Registrar by the appropriate faculty member.
 Change of Grade Forms will not be accepted if submitted by the student.